Sacraments and Life in Christ at Sacred Heart

 Sacred Heart (English-Speaking) Parish, as with all parishes in the Patriarchate of Jerusalem, supports the sacramental and devotional life of its members.

-Celebrated in four churches weekly and at the St. Francis Xavier Chapel of the Jesuit Center daily, except Sundays.
+The Sunday Mass is celebrated in two churches weekly and at the St. Francis Xavier Chapel of the Jesuit Center daily, except Sundays.

 All Catholics seek to be in their church for the Eucharist each week (normally for Sunday Mass) and on the Holy Days of Obligation.